John E Vistic

 As well as performing songs from Welcome Down the Night solo, Vistic has put together a new five-piece featuring Rob Norbury (Candy Darling) and Mike Crawford (Apache Dropout/The Various Sorrows) alongside longstanding Vistic Rock n Roll Soundsystem members, Guy Fowler (bass) and Dan Clibery (drums).

 Vistic's previous album, Modern Love, produced by Paul Corkett was released on 24 March 2011.
 It has been described as having "its roots in the halcyon days of albums when music had dynamic and you heard something different every time you listened, music that begged you to listen."

 Vistic is also known for his session work with bands such as Crippled Black Phoenix, James Ray and the Blackhearted Riders, Emily Breeze, Way Out West and General Midi.
 John E Vistic features Vistic (lead guitar and vocals), Adam Coombs on keyboards and BVox, Guy Fowler on bass, and Dan Clibery on drums and percussion.

 John E Vistic (the band) was the winner of the 'Rockstar 09' competition and they were the first band to be confirmed for Glastonbury 2010, playing the Pilton Party with Dizzee Rascal and Florence and The Machine.

-John E Vistic released their first single of their new rock and roll sound in 2010 on Impedance Records (Australia).
-John E Vistic shows are known for their raucous rock and roll and unrelenting live performance They have gigged with The Alabama 3, The Jim Jones Revue, C.W Stoneking, MC Rut, and The Bookhouse Boys, as well as playing many UK festivals such as Glastonbury, Trowbridge, Secret Garden, Shambala, and the Bulldog Bash.
+John E Vistic released their first single of their rock and roll sound in 2010 on Impedance Records (Australia).
+John E Vistic shows are known for their rock and roll and live performance They have gigged with The Alabama 3, The Jim Jones Revue, C.W Stoneking, MC Rut, and The Bookhouse Boys, as well as playing many UK festivals such as Glastonbury, Trowbridge, Secret Garden, Shambala, and the Bulldog Bash.
 They have received airplay on BBC Radio by Tom Robinson, BBC Bristol and Triple R in Australia.